High School Programs

 9th – 12th Grade | 60 Minutes per Session | Residency Only

 Let’s ignite the power and magic of creativity through the journey of the hero!
-Students will learn the fundamentals of playwriting; structure, plot, character development, and dialogue through creative exercises that ignite the imagination and explore how these ingredients created everlasting heroes like Harry, Frodo, Luke, Tris, and Katniss.
+Students will learn the fundamentals of playwriting: structure, plot, character development, and dialogue through creative exercises that ignite the imagination and explore how these ingredients created everlasting heroes like Frodo, Luke, Katniss, and Indiana Jones.
 We recommend a residency of 5 sessions for optimal student success.

 9th – 12th Grade | 60 Minutes per Session | Workshop & Residency